FREE ENVIRONMENTAL RESOURCES

 A Guide to Environment Profession Career Profiles in Australia - 2017

 As part of research associated with Education for Sustainability at RMIT University, RMIT in conjunction with EJN and the Centre for Sustainability Leadership has produced a new guide to environmental careers in Australia.
 This updates and builds on the 2010 Guide to Environmental Careers in Australia as grouping of these career profiles has followed the categorisation that had been developed within ‘The Guide to Environmental Careers in Australia, 2010’.
-This 2010 guide provided a base for the 2016 survey and can be found by on our publications page.
+This 2010 guide provided a base for the 2016 survey and can be found on our publications page.
 These resources provide helpful information about environmental careers in Australia.
 Reading this report will allow you to learn exactly what people do day to day in the various environmental sustainability careers options.

 Environmental Resources - CV Writing Sessions